kjyv/KokoroTTS/README.md

 # KokoroTTS

-Small macOS application for the Kokoro TTS (Text-to-Speech) model, allowing high-quality offline TTS.
+Small macOS application for Text-to-Speech using the the Kokoro TTS model, allowing high-quality offline TTS.
-Integrates as a macOS service to speak selected text quickly.
+Integrates as a macOS service to speak selected text quickly, optionally using a global hotkey.

 ![Screenshot](Screenshot.png)

 ## Usage

 Select any text in any application and select "Speak with Kokoro" from the context menu.
 Or press **⌘⇧P** (Command+Shift+P) to speak it.
-To change the keyboard shortcut, go to **System Settings → Keyboard → Keyboard Shortcuts → Services → Text → Speak with Kokoro**.
+You can also change the keyboard shortcut, for that go to **System Settings → Keyboard → Keyboard Shortcuts → Services → Text → Speak with Kokoro**.
 This item will only be created after you've started the app for the first time.

-Alternatively, paste text directly into the app's text field and press play.
+Alternatively, copy and paste text directly into the app's text field and press play.
 The generated audio can also be saved to a file.

 ## Supported Platforms